sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 While the gRPC ecosystem's full adoption of HTTP/3 is in its early stages, the benefits are clear, and the tools are already available in some places.
 As developers, we have the opportunity to push this technology forward and shape the future of high-performance, secure communication.

-I encourage you to try out HTTP/3 with gRPC in your own projects.
-Experiment with different implementations, explore the performance gains and don't hesitate to dig into the code if you encounter any roadblocks.
-By actively engaging with this evolving technology, we can collectively contribute to the ongoing development of gRPC and HTTP/3.
+I encourage you to experiment with HTTP/3 and gRPC in your own projects.
+Explore different implementations, measure the performance gains, and don't be afraid to dive into the code if you run into issues.
+Your active engagement with this evolving technology can directly contribute to the ongoing development of gRPC and HTTP/3.
+While widespread adoption of HTTP/3 for gRPC on the backend is still in its early stages, if you have the flexibility to control both server and client components, or are working with browser-based clients, you might find compelling use cases for it even today.

-Let me know about your experiences with HTTP/3 and gRPC.
+I'd love to hear about your experiences with HTTP/3 and gRPC.
 Have you seen significant performance improvements?
-What challenges have you faced?
-Let's continue the conversation and share our knowledge to unlock the full potential of this powerful combination.
+Or perhaps you've found that QUIC is slower without the kernel-level optimizations that TCP enjoys?
+What challenges have you encountered while experimenting with this exciting technology?
+Let's share our experiences and workarounds because even though HTTP/3 is still finding its footing in this context, there's a lot we can learn from each other.